 Some ways to speed up your hiring process?
 Include pre-screen questions in your application to fast track higher quality candidates.
 Automate your interview scheduling, and use templates where possible, like when sending an offer letter or polite rejection.

-Building a great hiring process and tracking your metrics can make for smoother recruitment.
-Automating that process with an ATS like CareerPlug can make it even easier to hire the right candidates quickly.
-Additionally, an ATS can help you and your team run detailed reports and keep track of recruiting metrics so that you can see what’s working and what’s not.
+Building a great hiring process can make for smoother recruitment.
+Automating that process with CareerPlug can make it even easier to hire the right candidates quickly.
+Additionally, our software can help you and your team run detailed reports and keep track of recruiting metrics so that you can see what’s working and what’s not.

 You don’t have to be a professional recruiter to analyze your recruiting metrics and improve your hiring process.
 Paying attention to these numbers and setting your own benchmarks can help you make the right hires even in today’s competitive market.